 However, if there is a nocturnal animal out and behaving abnormally, call the FP Police at 973-377-2200.
 Abnormal behavior can be walking in circles, staggering and falling over, appearing disoriented, unusually aggressive or unusually tame.

 All dogs and cats that are at least 7 months old must be licensed each year by the Borough of Florham Park as per Chapter 96 and Chapter 108 of the Code of Florham Park.
 Dog and cat licenses must be renewed by January 1st of each year.
 N.J. state law requires that all animals must show proof of a current rabies vaccination that is valid through November 1st of the licensing year in order to renew.
 There are no exceptions.
-For fee information and to download an application, click on the “Forms” tab on the home page, the pet license application will be listed under Board of Health Forms.
-Local ordinance prohibits anyone from feeding stray dogs and cats.
+To download an application, click on the “Quicklinks” tab on the homepage and then click on “Forms.”
+The pet license application will be listed under Board of Health.